abilian/lab.abilian.com/docs/Tech/Cloud/The 12 Factor App.md

 ## The Invention of PaaS

-The concept of [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) emerged as a natural evolution in the cloud computing landscape, bridging the gap between Software as a Service (SaaS) offerings and Infrastructure as a Service (IaaS) platforms.
+The concept of [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) emerged as a natural evolution in cloud computing, bridging the gap between Software as a Service (SaaS) offerings and Infrastructure as a Service (IaaS) platforms.
 PaaS provides developers with a framework and environment to build, deploy, and manage applications without the complexity of managing the underlying infrastructure.

 ### The Inception of PaaS: Fotango's Zimki (2005)